DHILIP201/Movie-Backend-Files/README.md

 🎬 Nexus Movies: Advanced Full-Stack Discovery Platform

-Developed by Mutex - A Premium Movie Discovery & Community Experience
+A Flagship Product Developed by Mutex — Premium Movie Discovery & Community Experience

-Nexus Movies is a lightning-fast, beautifully designed full-stack movie discovery platform.
+Nexus Movies is a lightning-fast, beautifully designed full-stack movie discovery platform, engineered as a core product by my software company, Mutex.
 Powered by the TMDB API, it features real-time community reviews, customizable public profiles, secure wishlists, and seamless Google OAuth integration.
-It is built to deliver rich media details and real-time streaming availability without compromising on speed or security.
+It is built to deliver rich media details and real-time streaming availability without compromising on speed, scalability, or security.

 ✨ Core Features